When can babies eat pumpkin?

 - 1 tablespoon avocado oil, olive oil, or sunflower oil

 - Preheat the oven to 350 degrees Fahrenheit / 175 degrees Celsius.
 Line a sheet tray with parchment paper.

 - Cut the pumpkin into your shapes of choice—chunks, crescent moons, or large cubes.
-Compost the seeds or reserve to make roasted pumpkin seeds to share with your child.
+Compost the seeds or reserve to make roasted pumpkin seeds.

 - Coat the pumpkin shapes with the oil of your choice and space evenly on the sheet tray.